 When we were considering using this photo, we discussed whether to follow the Hungarian women and use the approximately one in seven figure – reflecting the seven men in the photo.

 One in seven men is equivalent to 14%, which is only a little higher than the HASC’s 11% – which we have shown is almost certainly an underestimate.
+A large US study found that 20% of men buy sex over their lifetimes.
 We therefore decided that we are justified in suggesting that approximately one in seven men in the UK are punters.